hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 When posting accessibly:

 1. Learn how to write effective alt text for images.
-1. Use CamelCase for your hashtags.
+1. Use PascalCase or camelCase for your hashtags.
 1. Learn how to write effective summaries for audio / video content.
 1. Prioritize audio content with captions and transcripts where available.
 1. Be aware how often you post paywalled content; not everyone has the same purchasing power.